maescoder/rescue-force/README.md

 1.  **`/` (Home):** The interactive gallery showcasing animals currently up for adoption.
 2.  **`/adopt`:** An application form with a masonry grid of past "Success Stories".
 3.  **`/report`:** The "Command Center".
-A high-urgency dark-mode interface featuring the auto-tracking Leaflet map and CSS-animated emergency beacons.
+Aninterface featuring the auto-tracking Leaflet map and CSS-animated emergency beacons.
 4.  **`/admin`:** A secure, sleek data dashboard featuring animated stat counters and live incident feeds for rescue coordinators.

 ---